pyscript/pyscript/core/README.md

 ## Documentation

-Please read [core documentation](./docs/README.md) to know more about this project.
+Please read [core documentation](https://docs.pyscript.net/) to know more about this project.

 ## Development

-Clone this repository then run `npm install` within its folder.
+Clone this repository then run `npm install` within this folder.

 Use `npm run build` to create all artifacts and _dist_ files.